hura/vim-toplevel/README.md

 Intro
 -----

-vim-cd helps changing to the root directory of the currently used version control system.
+vim-cd helps changing to the root directory of a version control system.

-Currently supports:
+Supported VCS:

     - git
     - hg